 I have had quite a few of our Turner Family Farms CSA Members ask me about planting fruits and vegetables in their landscapes.
 What some of them know but most don’t, is that before I returned to the family farm, I designed and installed landscapes in the Richmond, Virginia area for almost twenty years.
 Yes, I’m one of those guys that can give you the botanical name to almost any tree, shrub, perennial, or annual you can point at, and, if you get me started, you’ll probably wish you hadn’t.
 It’s hard to stop.
-Back then, we also maintained our clients’ properties, which, I think, gives the designer a more focused eye for ergonomics – designing properties that are easier to take care of.
+Back then, we also maintained our clients’ properties, which, I think, gives the designer a more focused eye for ergonomics – designing properties that are easier to maintain.

 In the years since returning to the farm, I have put a good deal of thought into how vegetable crops, and fruit and nut trees could be used in the landscape, partly out of my own necessity as the old farmhouse yard has needed landscape renovation for years now.
 In my daily farm work, I noticed that a lot of vegetable crops are very attractive, and vary in color, texture, and size, just the same as your standard landscape nursery plants.